Lamassau/future-plans/README.md

 - Head to issues, and submit a new one.
 - Please use the template provided.
 - You're not obliged to fill in all the sections in the template.
+- All ideas are welcome, as long as they conform to the provided template.

 ## Giving Feedback